 The above circuit can be used as a resistance meter, if R3 is unknown.
-The voltage at the negative input of opamp A is 2.1 V and the voltage at the negative input of op-amp B is 2.5 V (remember our op-amp rule about inputs being equal?).
+The voltage at the negative input of opamp A is 2.1 V and the voltage at the negative input of op-amp B is 2.5 V (remember our op-amp rule about input voltages being equal?).
 Therefore, -400 mV (though the exact value will depend on your selection of R1 and R2) is applied across resistor R3.
 This known voltage drop will have an associated current flowing through R3.
 The current flowing through R3 must be the same as that flowing through the 100K resistor (since no current can go into the op-amp inputs).
-If we measure the voltage at the output of op-amp B relative to 2.5 V, we can easily infer the current flowing through the 100K resistor (twinkle, twinkle, little star...
-V=iR).
+If we measure the voltage at the output of op-amp B relative to 2.5 V, we can easily infer the current flowing through the 100K resistor using Ohm's Law.
 Since the current flowing through R3 is now measured, and the voltage across it is set we can calculate the value of R3.
 Build the circuit and test it with a few values of R3.
-Note that if R3 is too small (relative to 100K) the op-amp will saturate.
+Note that if R3 is too large or too small (relative to 100K) op-amp B will saturate.
 Report the results of your resistance testing.
 Convince us the circuit works and you understand how/why.
-For fun, see if you can measure the resistance through your body.